01 of 07

 Vacuum the Furnace Interior

 Open the furnace door.
-With a vacuum cleaner having a long snorkel attachment, vacuum out the base of the furnace and the gas burners.
+With a vacuum cleaner and its long snorkel attachment, vacuum out the base of the furnace and the gas burners.
 Get all the crevices cleaned of any loose dust or debris.Continue to 4 of 7 below.

 04 of 07